 - 1. Pupils must obey bus drivers promptly as the bus driver is in full charge of the bus whenever a student is on the bus.
 (On trips, students also must follow the directions of the chaperones) - 2.
 A bus schedule will be developed whereby the bus leaves at a designated time.
 Snow days may vary the schedule. - 3.
 Students are to stay off the roadway at all times except when leaving the bus to cross to the opposite side of the road.
 Students are required to cross only in front of the bus. - 4.
 Students must keep their hands and heads inside the bus at all times and are not allowed to move around or change seats while the bus is in motion. - 5.
 Students will be suspended from riding the school bus if they disrupt the safe procedures for riding the bus. - 6.
-Students must have a written note from home before being allowed to ride on a bus, which is not considered their primary
+When dark, students must ensure that electronic devices are used appropriately not to reflect light in mirrors to distract the driver, or the privilege of use maybe taken away. - 7.
+Students must have a written note from home before being allowed to ride on a bus, which is not considered their primary bus.